thommas88/homelab-nas/README.md

 # Homelab NAS – Proxmox + ZFS + Samba

 ## Overview
-This project is part of my homelab, where I built a NAS solution on top of Proxmox VE using ZFS for redundancy and Samba for network file sharing.
-The goal was to create a stable and flexible storage platform that provides reliability, accessibility, and a foundation for future self-hosted services.
+This project implements a high-availability NAS environment inside a Proxmox homelab.
+The goal was to design a storage backbone that’s fault-tolerant, simple to maintain, and scalable for self-hosted services like Immich and Jellyfin.
+The setup emphasizes practical automation, data safety, and reproducible documentation.

-## Goals
+## Purpose
+This project series began as a way to repurpose my old hardware into something practical, a NAS and game server environment for me, friends and my fellow students.
+Along the way, I discovered Proxmox and the benefits of virtualization, which opened the door to building a more flexible and efficient setup than a standard Windows-based host.
+As the system grew, I transitioned fully to Linux for stability and scalability, expanded storage with new drives, and began planning future integrations like Immich for photo management.

+##Goals
 - Reliable storage with disk redundancy
 - Access from multiple devices (Windows and Linux)
 - Use snapshots for quick restore of files and datasets